fireflycons/CrossPlatformZip/README.md

 ## Still to do

-Ensure central directory content matches exactly those produced by Linux zip and Windows built-in zip in terms of local header fields
+* Ensure central directory content matches exactly those produced by Linux zip and Windows built-in zip in terms of local header fields
+* Honour extended field data
+    * Create for target OS - SharpZipLib doesn't support some unix fields.
+    * On extraction, map to target OS, i.e. Unix file times to NTFS
+* Option to store unix attributes as found in filesystem if I can find a working posix package.